Distance From Work To Home: How Far Should You Live From Work

 There are a substantial number of people who commute to work by railway.
 People often travel by train because it is the most convenient and cost-effective way to travel from one city to another.

 Cycling may be an option for those living far away from their workplace.
 Getting in your daily exercise is easy with this method.
 The benefits of exercising before work include improving your mood and preparing you for the day ahead.
+Just make sure your electronics are protected while cycling from the rain (read about the differences between ipx7 vs ip67 for waterproof protection)

 6. Electric Bike